pnb/IS-452-Spring2019/syllabus.md

 I don’t expect that you’ll be able to find scholarly published works (such as journal articles) for these essays, but I do expect that you use authoritative sources & authors.
 Ask if you are unsure about any sources!
 The University Library can also help you navigate the research process.
 We’ll talk more about this in class.

 Writing skill is not being graded, but these need to be written seriously and be readable.
 Those new to academic writing are strongly encouraged to make use of the writing centers on campus for help.
-Elizabeth is also willing to review these before submission and can give you quick feedback.

 #### Plagiarism warning